-Each semester UVF also provides opportunities for visits through Open Houses and Breakaways.
+Each semester UVF also provides opportunities for visits through Open Houses, Breakaways, and Transfer Tuesdays.
 Open Houses feature select majors and are generally offered twice each semester for interested high school seniors and juniors.
 Breakfast, a campus tour and lunch are provided.
 Breakaways are a 24-hour overnight experience for high school students.
-Guests can attend a variety of classes, chapel service, special admissions and financial aid sessions and all meals are provided.
-Specific dates and registration information can be obtained by calling the Admissions Office at 800.432.8322 or by going to valleyforge.edu/visit.
+Guests can attend a variety of classes, chapel services, fun events, and meals are provided.
+Students are required to bring a chaperone to Breakaway.
+Transfer Tuesdays are also available for transfer students.
+Specific dates and registration information can be obtained by calling the Admissions Office at 610-917-1454 or by going to valleyforge.edu/ visit.